1998 Australian federal election

 The 1998 Australian federal election was held to determine the members of the 39th Parliament of Australia.
 It was held on 3 October 1998.
-All 148 seats of the House of Representatives and 40 seats of the 76-seat Senate were up for election.
+All 148 seats of the House of Representatives and 40 seats of the 76 seat Senate were up for election.
 The incumbent centre-right Liberal/National Coalition government led by Prime Minister John Howard of the Liberal Party and coalition partner Tim Fischer of the National Party defeated the centre-left Australian Labor Party opposition led by Opposition Leader Kim Beazley, despite losing the nationwide popular and two-party preferred vote.
+However, the Australian Labor Party gained seats compared to the previous election.

-Entering parliament at this election were future Prime Ministers Kevin Rudd and Julia Gillard, future Liberal deputy leader and future Minister of Foreign Affairs Julie Bishop, and future Speaker Anna Burke.
+Entering parliament at this election were future Prime Ministers Kevin Rudd and Julia Gillard, future Liberal deputy leader and future Minister of Foreign Affairs Julie Bishop, future Deputy Prime Minister Wayne Swan and future Speaker Anna Burke.